-Credits
+Cr edits

 II.
 Area of Study 21

-A. Radiation Physics 3
+A. Radiation Physics 3 3

-B. Radiation Therapy Electives 15
+B. Radiation Therapy Electives 15 5

-C. Associate Capstone 3
+C. Associate Capstone 3 3

 III.
 Electives 1

+Cornerstone: Lifelong Learning

+Strategies (TES-100) 1

+Degree Requirements:

-Intermediate Algebra 3
+Intermediate Algebra 3 3

-Physics I with Lab or Chemistry I with Lab 4
+Physics I with Lab OR Chemistry I with Lab 2 4

-Anatomy and Physiology I 4
+Anatomy and Physiology I 2 4

-- > ARR-RT (T) and NJ LR (T) (copy of original certification and current renewal card). - > How Students Earn Credit in the Option: The certification covers almost all of the credits required in the option. - > Radiation therapy course are not available at the University rather from certificates, transfer or prior learning assessment (PLA).
+ARR-RT (T) and NJ LR (T) (copy of original co ertificatio on

+- and current renewal card). - > How Students Earn Credit in the Option: The certification covers almost all of the credits required in the option. - > Radiation therapy course are not available at the University, but rather from certificates, transfer or prior earning assessment (PLA).